HETIC-MT-P2021/DB_VAUTIER_P01/README.md

 # DB_VAUTIER_P01

-A simple API to get informations about a shop.
+A simple API to get informations about a shop and train on SGBD.

 ## Development process

+Once the docker is started you'll need to import the database file into the docker database container.

 With docker: